achi113s/TheRealMeal/README.md

 When a user selects a category, they are shown an alphabetized list of meals, and when they select a meal, they are shown a detail view which includes: the meal name, instructions, ingredients/measurements, a picture, etc.

+The MealsView is searchable, just swipe down to show the search bar.
+Results are filtered by meal name.

 I did not find much documentation on which meal properties could be null, so I assumed that some of them will always have a value, such as the meal ID and name.

 You should just be able to download the repo and run it with Xcode.